S.F.X. Boys' Choir, Liverpool: History

 The boys in the choir were all pupils at the college.
 There were 24 choristers and 18 choral scholars; included in these numbers there were traditionally a head and deputy head chorister and 6 senior choristers that were appointed every September at the start of the school's calendar year.
 All of the choral scholars had sung with the choir as choristers, and several of them would go on to achieve honorary chorister status which was achieved by spending all 7 school years in the choir.

-The choir toured England and Continental Europe from 1995 to 2005, singing in many famous buildings across the continent, including 3 separate tours to Italy, where they twice met and sang for Pope John Paul II in 1999 and 2002.
+The choir toured England and Continental Europe from 1995 to 2005, including 3 separate tours to Italy, where they twice met and sang for Pope John Paul II in 1999 and 2002.
 The Choir also had a 3-week tour of the Eastern United States in August 2004, singing in Boston, New York, Philadelphia and Washington D.C.
-In total the choir sang in an impressive 90 different cathedrals worldwide in just 11 years.
+In total the choir sang in 90 different cathedrals worldwide in just 11 years.

 Starting with the summer of 2001 up to the summer of 2005, the choir were official guests at Windsor Castle as 'choir-in-residence' singing services in St. George's Chapel for a week; this particular tour would usually include singing a week's services in Westminster Abbey.

 The Choir released 8 CDs and occasionally made radio and television appearances, including Christmas 2000, when they sang Carols 'live' on 6 consecutive evenings after Granada Reports evening news had finished.
-In addition they were frequently hired to sing at charity concerts, wedding and funerals.
-Also from 2001 to 2006 they led the Hillsborough Memorial Service at Anfield Stadium to some 7000 plus guests attending the memorial and also led the BBC Radio Merseyside Carol Service in Liverpool Cathedral which was broadcast every Christmas Eve.
-Also in 2001 the choir had the honour of singing a special version of "You'll Never Walk Alon" to 45,000 spectators before Liverpool's 4th-round second leg tie against AS Roma.
+Also from 2001 to 2006 they led the Hillsborough Memorial Service at Anfield Stadium and also led the BBC Radio Merseyside Carol Service in Liverpool Cathedral which was broadcast every Christmas Eve.
+Also in 2001 the choir sang a special version of "You'll Never Walk Alone" before Liverpool's 4th-round second leg tie against AS Roma.